noiseprotocol/nls_spec/nls.md

   bool continuous_rekey = 3;
   bool short_terminated = 4;
 }

 ```

 ## 3.3.
 NoiseLingo notes

-NoiseLingo is designed to allow independent negotiation of Noise protocols, which PSK (if any) to use, evidence for static public keys (e.g. certificates), and transport options.

 NoiseLingo only uses field numbers in the range 1-6.
-Field numbers 7-10 are reserved for future use by NoiseLingo.
+Field numbers up to 10 in these messages are reserved for future use by NoiseLingo.
 User-defined extensions should use field numbers 11 and greater.

 All NoiseLingo fields have acceptable default values, except `initial_protocol`.
 Thus, a zero-length protobuf message is valid in many cases.

+\newpage

 ## 3.4.
 NoiseLingo fields

 This section explains the usage of each NoiseLingo field:

  * `server_name`:  This field states the intended recipient for the message, in case the message is being sent to a transport address (e.g. IP address) that might host multiple recipients (e.g. DNS names).
-This field may appear in either the negotiation data or handshake payload, but not both.
-Placing the field in the handshake payload only makes sense if this payload is encrypted, and the decrypting server is able to somehow hand off the connection to the intended recipient after decrypting.

  * `initial_protocol`:  This field states the name of the initiator's initial Noise protocol.
 This field must be present.

- * `switch_protocol`:  In Request1, this field indicates Noise protocol names which the initiator can support if the responder switches to one of them.
+ * `switch_protocol`:  In the initial request, this field indicates Noise protocol names which the initiator can support if the responder switches to one of them.
 It is OK to list the same value multiple times (this might happen when dealing with aliases; see below).
-In Response1, this indicates the responder's decision to switch to the named protocol.
+In the response, this indicates the responder's decision to switch to the named protocol.

- * `retry_protocol`:  In Request1, this field indicates Noise protocol names which the initiator can support if the responder requests it to retry one of them.
+ * `retry_protocol`:  In the initial request, this field indicates Noise protocol names which the initiator can support if the responder requests it to retry with one of them.
 It is OK to list the same value multiple times (this might happen when dealing with aliases; see below).
-In Response1, this indicates the responder's decision to ask the initiator to retry with the named protocol.
+In the response, this indicates the responder's decision to ask the initiator to retry with the named protocol.

  * `rejected_protocol`:  This field lists a protocol name that the server previously returned a `rejected` response for.
 This allows a "rejected-retry" sequence where the client attempts a new handshake with a different protocol the server is more likely to support, but lists the `rejected_protocol` so the server can detect a rollback attack, and close the connection if so.
-This is less secure than using a `switch_protocol` or `retry_protocol`, but might be preferred on low-end devices.
+This is less secure than using a `switch_protocol` or `retry_protocol`, but might be preferred on low-end devices, or if retrofitting negotiation onto a protocol that didn't support it.

  * `psk_id`:  This field provides a PSK identifier indicating which PSK will be used if the responder chooses a PSK-based handshake.
-This field may appear in either negotiation data or the handshake payload.
+This field may appear once per handshake in either the initial message's negotiation data or handshake payload.
 Placing the PSK identifier in the handshake payload only makes sense if this payload is encrypted, and the PSK isn't required to decrypt it.

  * `rejected`:  If true, the responder found something wrong with the initiator's initial mesage, and will close the connection after sending this message.
 This message is optional for the responder to send (the responder might just close the connection immediatly).